edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-12-20-learning-research-2017.md

 Research has proven again and again that [poverty has a negative effect](https://www.nature.com/articles/nn.3983){:target="_blank"} on the way a brain develops.

-From motor skills to cognitive speed, people raised in low-income families start behind the eight ball when it comes to learning and processing new information.
+From motor skills to cognitive speed, people raised in low-income families start behind when it comes to learning and processing new information.
 Games can actually help reverse this, [improving attention, efficiency, and visual-spatial skills](https://www.sciencedaily.com/releases/2017/06/170622103824.htm){:target="_blank"}.

 ## 5. Scientists create virtual brain cells in the lab